12 Crypto Leverage Trading Strategies to Control Exposure

 You are either winning, or you are losing, there is nothing in between that is called waiting.

-You should make your analysis, make your prediction, calculate your risk, choose your position size (or use our position size calculator crypto), add your stop-loss, and then enter the market.
+The process involves making the analysis, make your prediction, calculate your risk, choose your position size (or use the position size calculator), add your stop-loss, and then enter the market.

-That is all you can control as a trader, no it’s up to the market to go where it wants to go and there is nothing you can do to change that.
+That is all you can control as a trader.
+Now it’s up to the market to go where it wants to go and there is nothing you can do to change that.

 If the market goes in the opposite direction and you are wrong, take the loss and wait for the next trade.